pixelpax/vimflowy/README.md

     - `l`: Move cursor right
     - `i`: Insert before currently selected character
     - `a`: Insert after currently selected character
+    - `I`: Insert at the beginning of the line
+    - `A`: Insert after the end of the line
     - `/`: Start search
     - `o`: Create a new bullet below current line and go into insert mode
     - `O`: Create a new bullet above current line and go into insert mode